-It is named after Hans Geiger, a German scientist who worked on radiation detection in the early 20th century.
-Walter Mueller, a graduate PhD student at Geiger's, perfected the gas-sealed detector in the late 1920s and received credit for his work when he gave the Geiger-Mueller tube its name.
-The Geiger-Mueller counter, commonly called the Geiger counter, is the most commonly used detector.
-A central cable between a high-voltage gas-filled tube is used to collect ionization caused by incident radiation.
+The most common type of radiation detector is a Geiger-Mueller (GM) tube, also known as a Geiger counter.
+This device was named after Hans Geiger, a German scientist who worked on radiation detection in the early 20th century.
+His graduate PhD student, Walter Mueller, perfected the gas-sealed detector in the late 1920s and received credit for his work when he gave the Geiger-Mueller tube its name.
+A Geiger counter is an electronic instrument used to detect and measure ionizing radiation.